typemeta/funcj/parser/readme.md

 returns the value of the expression.

 So, for example, `(x*((x/2)+x))` is a valid expression.
-If we parse it into a function and apply it 4 we should get 24.
+If we parse it into a function and apply it to the value 4 we should get a result of 24.

 We need an enum for the binary operators, which also captures the semantics of the operator: